JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-05-sum_research_papers.md

 </p>

 ## Before running the program
 You need to make sure Python 3 is installed (<a href="http://jeremylefortbesnard.de/LearnPythonandML/">info here</a>) as well as the module pandas.
-If not installed, activate python (open your terminal and type python or ipython) and type in:
+If the module is not installed, activate python (open your terminal and type python or ipython) and type in:
 ```
 !pip install pandas
 ```